 These programs include time in the Dorothy Davidson Rosenwald Schoolhouse and are scheduled from 9:00am to 1:30pm.
 The base price for these programs is \$14.00.
 If you select basket weaving as the vocational lesson for the School Day Experience, there is an additional \$2.00 supply fee per student.
+Title 1 schools should be sure to inquire about the possibility of reduced rates made possible by generous donations from our community.
+Prices quoted do not include sales tax.

-School Day Experience (4th and 5th grades; 9:00 -1:30)
+School Day Experience (4th and 5th grades; 9:00-1:30)

 This exciting program allows students to experience a day in the life of a 1918 Rosenwald school.
 Fourth and Fifth graders will be transformed into 1918 students as they are outfitted in era-appropriate clothes, repack their lunches in baskets and pails, say the era-appropriate Pledge of Allegiance and study reading, writing, and 'rithmetic.
 Students also get to experience writing with a nib pen and ink, doing their lessons on slates, learning a vocational training lesson, and playing games of the time period during recess.
 Teachers select either basket weaving (additional \$2.00 supply charge per student applies) or gardening and plants as the vocational training topic for their class.
 Visiting teachers will receive before and after lesson plans to further their students' educational experience.
+These plans focus on teaching what Rosenwald Schools were and their importance during the time period of "separate but equal."
 This field trip is limited to a maximum of 64 students per day.

-A Child's Life in 1918 (3rd - 5th grades; 9:00 -1:30)
+A Child's Life in 1918 (3rd-5th grades; 9:00-1:30)

 This active field trip offers students a glimpse of children's lives in North Alabama in 1918 through a variety of tours and activities.
 Students spend half their day exploring our Historic Park and half their day in our Rosenwald Schoolhouse.
 In the Historic Park, students learn about chores and leisure activities of early 20th century farmers.
-In the schoolhouse, students experience education of the past through grade-appropriate lessons in reading, arithmetic, spelling, and either penmanship or a craft.
-Suitable for up to 124 students per day divided into up to four classes.
+In the schoolhouse, students experience education of the past through grade-appropriate lessons in reading, arithmetic, spelling, and penmanship.
+Suitable for up to 128 students per day divided into a maximum of four classes.